Close

 Challenge Two: Insufficient Business Justification

 Immigration officers assess whether your stated business purpose legitimately requires physical presence in Kenya.
-Generic purposes like "exploring opportunities" without specifics raise red flags—could this be disguised tourism or illegal work-seeking?
+A mismatch between the stated purpose of travel and supporting documents can lead to suspicion, and visa officers are keen on ensuring that applicants are truthful about their intentions.
+Generic purposes like "exploring opportunities" without specifics raise red flags.

 Real Example: Khalid from Ajman applied stating "business meetings" without elaboration.
 Rejected.
 His successful reapplication specified: "Technical evaluation of supplier manufacturing facilities for automotive parts import, scheduled site visits to Thika Industrial Area manufacturers, meetings with Kenya Association of Manufacturers representatives."